django-compressor/django-compressor/README.rst

 -------------------------------

 Django Compressor is highly configurable and extendible.
-The HTML parsing is done using BeautifulSoup_ by default.
-As an alternative Django Compressor provides an lxml_ and a html5lib_ based parser, as well as an abstract base class that makes it easy to write a custom parser.
+The HTML parsing is done using lxml_ or if it's not available Python's built-in HTMLParser by default.
+As an alternative Django Compressor provides a BeautifulSoup_ and a html5lib_ based parser, as well as an abstract base class that makes it easy to write a custom parser.

 Django Compressor also comes with built-in support for `CSS Tidy`_, `YUI CSS and JS`_ compressor, the Google's `Closure Compiler`_, a Python